lpryszcz/htseq/doc/overview.rst

-  This chapter explorer in detail the use case of counting the overlap of reads with annotation features and explains how to implement custom logic by writing on's own customized counting scripts
+  This chapter explorer in detail the use case of counting the overlap of reads with annotation features and explains how to implement custom logic by writing one's own customized counting scripts

 * Reference documentation